-The good news is that if you're approved, Social Security will pay you "back benefits" for most or all of the months that you've waited.
+The good news is that Social Security will pay you back benefits or "back pay" for most or all of the months that you've waited.
 This amount is paid in a lump sum, and it can be substantial.

 Many people wonder about the tax implications of receiving this lump sum.
 Is it taxable income?
 Can it bump me into a higher tax bracket?
 Can I apply the back payments to prior years' income if I'm receiving payments accrued over multiple years?
 Do I have to amend prior years' returns to do this?

-While you might have to pay taxes on a small portion of your lump sum payment from Social Security, the IRS does not penalize disability beneficiaries for receiving past-due benefits all in one year.
-Federal law provides that individuals can apportion past-due benefits to previous years, thus lowering or eliminating the taxable amount of their lump sum per year, without having to file amended tax returns.
+SSDI benefits are taxable, so while you might have to pay taxes on a small portion of your lump-sum payment from Social Security (more on this below), the IRS doesn't penalize disability beneficiaries for receiving past-due benefits all in one year.
+The IRS allows you to apportion past-due benefits to previous years, lowering or eliminating the taxable amount of their lump sum per year, without having to file amended tax returns.

 Rather than requiring you to file amended returns for those years, the IRS allows you to handle it all on your current tax return, using prior years' income amounts.
-This method is discussed in IRS Publication 915: Social Security and Equivalent Railroad Retirement Benefits.
+This method, called a "lump-sum election," is discussed in IRS Publication 915, Social Security and Equivalent Railroad Retirement Benefits.

 If disability benefits are your only source of income, you'll almost certainly not owe any federal income tax.
 But if you're filing as an individual with provisional income between $25,000 and $34,000, up to 50% of your disability benefits are considered taxable income.
 If you have provisional income over $34,000, 85% of your benefits are taxable.

-Remember that the 50% and 85% figures refer to the amount of income that is taxable, not to your marginal tax rates.
+Remember that the 50% and 85% figures refer to the amount of income that is taxable, not your marginal tax rates.
 Any disability income that is taxable will be taxed at your ordinary marginal rate (which, for most people, is between 10% and 28%).

 However, if you anticipate having to pay federal income taxes on your disability payments and wish to avoid owing a large amount when you file your taxes, you can set up Voluntary Tax Withholding (VTW) through IRS Form W-4V.
 (Notice that Line 6 of the form allows you to withhold only 7%, 10%, 15%, or 25% of your monthly benefit.)

-Most lawyers who handle Social Security disability cases charge a standard fee of 25% of your past-due benefits, with a cap of $6,000.
+Most lawyers who handle Social Security disability cases charge a standard fee of 25% of your past-due benefits, with a cap of $7,200.
 (The fee may work somewhat differently if your case goes to the Appeals Council or requires multiple hearings.)
 If you win your disability claim, Social Security will pay the attorney fee directly to your lawyer, and you'll receive the remainder.

-If some of your lump sum turns out to be taxable, you can deduct the fee paid to your attorney from your disablity benefit income, but only on a pro rata basis.
-For example, if 40% of your lump sum payment was counted as taxable income, you may deduct 40% of your attorney's fee from that amount.
+If some of your lump sum turns out to be taxable, you can deduct the fee paid to your attorney from your disability benefit income, but only on a "pro rata" basis.
+For example, if 40% of your lump-sum payment was counted as taxable income, you may deduct 40% of your attorney's fee from that amount.

-Lean more about how much disability backpay you'll receive.
+Learn more about how much disability backpay you'll receive.